Sustainability

 We have Great Place to Work certificate

-We have, for five consecutive years, received the Great Place to Work certificate, which shows that it's good to work here.
+We have received the Great Place to Work certificate since 2018, which shows that it's good to work here.
 The GPTW certificate is based on an annual personnel survey that measures employee experience.
-Based on the GPTW survey results (2022), our employees especially value our equality, occupational community, and the importance and relevance of their own work.
-In the 2022 personnel survey, 79% were of the opinion that Eckerö Line is a good place to work overall.
+Based on the resent GPTW survey results (2023), our employees especially value our equality, fair treatment, the experience of the importance and meaning of their own work, and the fact that they can be themselves in the workplace.
+They are also proud of their work and their workplace.

 We believe that a well-being workforce makes more responsible choices in their daily work, and that is reflected on customer encounters and the customer experience.